Sahil811/node-weather-website/README.md

-# node-weather-website

-Here is a draft README.md for a node.js weather website repository:

 # Node Weather Website

 This is a simple website built with Node.js that displays the current weather and forecast for a given location.